 2. Replace admin_token with role_id in your config

-3. Set BLOCKYARD_OPENBAO_SECRET_ID for the first startup
+3. Set BLOCKYARD_VAULT_SECRET_ID (or secret_id_file) for startup

-4. Remove the old admin_token / BLOCKYARD_OPENBAO_ADMIN_TOKEN
+4. Remove the old admin_token / BLOCKYARD_VAULT_ADMIN_TOKEN

 Bootstrapping#